Recoskie/JDasm/docs/Machine.md

 <br />

 This makes a total of 6 ADD operations.
-Which is why there are multiple ADD operation codes.
+This is why there are multiple ADD operation codes.

 <br />

-The two MOV operation codes we have been using are B0 to B7 hex.
-Which puts the next byte into a selected register, and operation codes B8 to BF hex.
-Which moves the next two bytes into selected register.
+The two MOV operation codes we have been using are B0 to B7 hex, which puts the next byte into a selected register, and operation codes B8 to BF hex, which moves the next two bytes into the selected register.

 <br />

-There are 8 general arithmetic registers in total, so there is 8 MOV operation, for 8 bit, and 16 bit move.
+There are 8 general arithmetic registers in total, so there is 8 MOV operation, for 8 bit, and 16-bit move.

 <br />

-So you can key in this entire binary code your self on a AMD, or Intel x86 core if you liked.
+So you can key in this entire binary code yourself on an AMD or Intel x86 core if you liked.

 <br />

 <strong>Or you can use an assembler program.
-Which an assembler program uses an x86 instruction map to generate the operation codes, for you.</strong>
+Which an assembler program uses an x86 instruction map to generate the operation codes for you.</strong>

 <h2>32 bit x86.</h2>

 With the introduction of 32 bit.
-The 16 bit operations are made 32 bit's long.
-Thus two byte add became also 4 byte add.
-The 8 bit operations remain 8 bit's in length.
+The 16-bit operations are made 32 bit's long.
+Thus two-byte add also became 4 byte add.
+The 8-bit operations remain 8 bit's in length.

 <br />

-Operation code 66 hex is used to make 32 bit operations switch to the original 16 bit version.
-After the instruction completes.
-It switches back to 32 bits.
+Operation code 66 hex is used to make 32-bit operations switch to the original 16-bit version.
+After the instruction completes, it switches back to 32 bits.

 <br />

 So operation code 66 hex become known as the <strong>operand override prefix</strong>.
-As it was used before every 32 bit operation to make the operation the original 16 bit operation.
+As it was used before every 32-bit operation to make the operation the original 16-bit operation.

 <br />

-This way both 16 bit operations, and 32 bit operations can be mixed in 32 bit mode.
+This way, both 16-bit operations and 32-bit operations can be mixed in 32-bit mode.

 <br />

-<strong>A bit mode setting was added that lets you set the CPU 16 bit mode.</strong>
+<strong>A bit mode setting was added that lets you set the CPU 16-bit mode.</strong>

 <br />

-In 16 bit mode all 32 bit operations are their original 16 bit size without using the operand override prefix 66 hex before every operation.
+In 16 bit mode, all 32-bit operations are their original 16-bit size without using the operand override prefix 66 hex before every operation.

 <br />

-This allowed 16 bit 8086 to be directly run as it would on a 16 bit core.
-Plus with the prefix code 66 in 32 bit allowed both 16 bit, and 32 bit to be mixed.
+This allowed 16 bit 8086 to be directly run as it would on a 16-bit core.
+Plus with the prefix code 66 in 32 bit allowed both 16 bit and 32 bit to be mixed.

 <h2>64 bit x86.</h2>

 With the introduction of 64 bit by AMD.
 All instructions stayed 32 bit.
-So using 66 before an 32 bit operation allowed the operation to go 16 bit.
+So using 66 before a 32-bit operation allowed the operation to go 16 bit.

 <br />

-Thus a new code was added that could only be used in 64 bit mode.
+Thus a new code was added that could only be used in 64-bit mode.
 The REX prefix uses operation codes 40 to 4F.

 <br />

-The REX Prefix allowed us to set 64 bits before the next operation, and 3 additional settings.
+The REX Prefix allowed us to set 64 bits before the next operation and 3 additional settings.

 <br />

 <strong>When we set bit mode 32 bit.
-The instructions 40 to 4F, are usable again, as the REX prefix is disabled.</strong>
+The instructions 40 to 4F are usable again, as the REX prefix is disabled.</strong>

 <br />

-Meaning 32 bit machine code has full backwards compatibility without any software emulation, or translation.
+Meaning 32-bit machine code has full backward compatibility without any software emulation or translation.

 <br />

-Thus Intel uses AMD's 64 bit REX prefix as it is a good system.
-Plus does not effect compatibility to original 16 bit 8086 instruction to 32 bit to 64.
+Thus Intel uses AMD's 64-bit REX prefix as it is a good system.
+Plus does not affect compatibility to original 16 bit 8086 instruction to 32 bit to 64.

 <br />

-So even today the most modern x86 cores still runs the same operation codes.
-With prefixes that change the size of the next operation code.
+So even today, the most modern x86 cores still run the same operation codes with prefixes that change the size of the next operation code.

 <h2>Two byte instruction codes.</h2>

-Both Intel, and AMD run out of room to put operation codes in 0 to 255.
-As each instruction code must have a unique number in order to ensure that older software runs without translation.
+Both Intel and AMD run out of room to put operation codes in 0 to 255 as each instruction code must have a unique number to ensure that older software runs without translation.

 <br />

-So the instruction code 0F hex is removed, from later processor cores, that originally did the operation "POP CS".
+So the instruction code 0F hex is removed from later processor cores that originally did the operation "POP CS".

 <br />